Luca-Menghini/psicostat_template/content/post/experience-sampling-method/index.md

 ***Experience Sampling Methods (ESM)*** *include a set of tools for the repeated and systematic sampling of psychological states, experiences, and activities in real time, during daily life*.

-As described by [Mihaly Csikszentmihalyi](https://www.researchgate.net/profile/Mihaly-Csikszentmihalyi), one of the main ESM pioneers and developers, the objective of ESM is "*to obtain self-report for a representative sample of moments in people's life*", in order to study the **frequency, intensity and patterning** of self-reported experiences (thoughts, psychological states etc.), and daily activities (social interactions, changes in locations etc.) over time [[1]](#references).
+As described by [Mihaly Csikszentmihalyi](https://www.researchgate.net/profile/Mihaly-Csikszentmihalyi), one of the main ESM pioneers and developers, ESM aim at "*obtaining self-report for a representative sample of moments in people's life*" to study the **frequency, intensity and patterning** of self-reported experiences (thoughts, psychological states etc.), and daily activities (social interactions, changes in locations etc.), over time [[1]](#references).

-To keep it simpler, Experience Sampling means asking individuals to provide systematic self-reports by administering short (e.g., max 10-20 items) and consistent measures (always the same questions) multiple times per day, over multiple days.
-ESM are increasingly used in several fields of psychological research (e.g., see examples in [I/O](https://wikipedia.com), [clinical psy](https://wikipedia.com), and [social psychology](https://wikipedia.com), due to their recognized **advantages over retrospective self-reports**.
+To keep it simpler, Experience Sampling means asking individuals to provide systematic self-reports by administering **short** (e.g., max 10-20 items) **and consistent measures** (always the same questions) multiple times per day, over multiple days.
+In this sense, ESM can be seen as an extension of [daily diaries](https://methods.sagepub.com/reference/encyclopedia-of-survey-research-methods/n134.xml).
+ESM are increasingly used in several fields of psychological research (e.g., see examples in [organizational](https://wikipedia.com), [clinical](https://wikipedia.com), and [personality psychology](https://www.pnas.org/content/pnas/117/17/9270.full.pdf)) due to their recognized **advantages over retrospective self-reports**.

 <br>